nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_distribution_list.md

 ## Distribution List Section Content ##
 A list of individuals to receive a copy of this communication.
-Elements should be rendered as subheadings in any html sent.
+Elements should be rendered as subheadings in any HTML sent.

 The document may be sent to any number of recipients, however all recipients should be included in the distribution list to allow individual recipients to know who else has received a copy.